 In 1997: I was in 4th grade at Lisa Park Elementary in Houma, LA.

 When the strong get stressed, the stressed find Laura.
-As our Account Manager, she is a self-driven seeker of solutions whose supply of chill never runs dry.
+As our Account Executive, she is a self-driven seeker of solutions whose supply of chill never runs dry.
 Her ability to organize operations and implement initiatives keeps clients and coworkers breathing easy.
 Pressed with tight budgets and tighter deadlines, Laura will still get you OM-azing results.

 Previous: What We Do